ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 }
 ```

-Whether you hide or expose `Value` depends on the functionality you want to provide and the context in which you're writing the code.
+Hide or expose `Value` depending on the functionality required..

 Next we need to provide some I/O functionality.
 I like the *Read/Write* paradigm, so I add basic I/O like this: